MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - Steam in “Work” doesn’t show sales, and in “Rest” may remind you about a sale.
 - VPN lives as a compact tray button/widget, and autostart is transparently visible in settings.

 The point isn’t that “features appeared.”
-The point is that the OS finally manages this centrally—and the user controls the background, not the other way around.
+The point is that the OS finally manages this centrally—and the user controls the background, not the other way around.<br><br>

 ### 🧾Chapter 5 recap